Quality Electronics for Wildlife,

 TAC-7 Control Box

-Used to switch between two antenna, with "right", "left", and "both" positions.
-In addition to switching between left and right antenna, there is an added capacity to switch a third (auxiliary) antenna, typically used for omni-directional _signal finding_.
-Has option of plugging in a remote (yoke-mounted) push-to-talk switch to select between the left and tight antennas.
-Push-to- talk switch (e.g. TPT-1 or TPT-2) not included.
+Used to switch between two antennas, with "right", "left", and "both" positions.
+In addition to switching between left and right antennas, there is an added capacity to switch a third (auxiliary) antenna.
+The third antenna is typically an omni-directional antenna, such as the RA-5B; however it could be another directional antenna, such as the RA-2A mounted on a pivot.
+The TAC-7 allows the option of plugging in a remote (yoke-mounted) toggle switch to select between the left and right antennas.
+The toggle switch (e.g. TPT-1 or TPT-2) not included.
+The TAC-7 is powered by a 9-volt battery (included).

-Click here for more information, including tech specs, on the Telonics TAC-7.
-(V 7, N3, Fall & Winter 1994, "TAC-7 Electronic Antenna Switch Box")
+For more information, including tech specs, on the Telonics TAC-7, see issue V 7, N3, Fall & Winter 1994 ("TAC-7 Electronic Antenna Switch Box") of the Telonics Quarterly.

 Antenna Control Unit Accessories